 Don’t follow the crowds

 Be a rebel and avoid the Alps.
 You can save a shed-load of money by heading to a lesser known resort in a destination far from the madding crowd.
 There are some amazing, family-friendly resorts in Eastern Europe, Spain, Andorra, Bulgaria…with highly competitive rates for skiing packages.
 The slopes are ideal for newbie skiers & young families, but if you’re looking for a challenge, we’d probably recommend the Pyrenees, which offers more adventurous skiing but without the Alpine price-tag.
+You can read our guide on the best places to ski with children here.

 Book in advance for the best deals